-The University of Alabama's football coach Nick Saban and athletic director Greg Byrne said in statements Wednesday that they have tested positive for COVID-19.
+The University of Alabama's football team said Wednesday that its coach Nick Saban has tested positive for the coronavirus.

 Why it matters: The 69-year-old legendary coach will miss the annual Iron Bowl on Saturday, where No. 1 ranked Alabama will take on No. 22 ranked rival Auburn.
 Saban, who registered a false positive COVID-19 test in October, is experiencing mild symptoms and plans to self-isolate at home.